The Wattage Myth vs. The Lumen Reality

 Verifying Performance: The Paper Trail

-Trust in the lighting industry is built on documentation.
-For B2B buyers, a "bright" claim is meaningless without a corresponding IES LM-79-19 report.
-This report verifies the total lumens, efficacy, and power factor.
+Trust in industrial lighting is built on documentation.
+For B2B buyers, a "bright" claim is unverifiable without a corresponding IES LM-79-19 report.
+This report verifies total lumens, efficacy, and power factor.

 Longevity and Lumen Maintenance

-Beyond initial brightness, specifiers must evaluate how long that brightness will last.
+Beyond initial brightness, specifiers must evaluate how light output degrades over time.

-- LM-80: This standard measures the lumen depreciation of the LED chips themselves over at least 6,000 hours.
+- LM-80: This standard measures the lumen depreciation of the LED chips themselves over a minimum of 6,000 hours.

 The Role of the DLC QPL

 The DLC Qualified Products List serves as the gatekeeper for utility rebates.
-Utility companies like Con Edison or Duke Energy do not simply trust manufacturer spec sheets; they require the fixture to be listed on the QPL.
-DLC Premium fixtures must meet higher efficacy thresholds and stricter glare (UGR) requirements than DLC Standard fixtures.
-Using the DSIRE Database can help identify which state and local incentives apply to your specific zip code.
+Major utility companies (e.g., Con Edison, Duke Energy, PG&E) usually require the fixture to be listed on the QPL to trigger incentives.
+DLC Premium fixtures must meet higher efficacy thresholds and stricter Unified Glare Rating (UGR) requirements than DLC Standard fixtures.
+To find local incentives, we recommend searching the DSIRE Database.

 Application-Specific Selection: Height and Layout

 The relationship between lumens and wattage changes based on the mounting height.
-A 150W fixture that is perfect for a 20-foot ceiling may cause excessive glare or "hot spots" if mounted at 12 feet.
-Conversely, it may fail to provide adequate ground-level illumination if mounted at 35 feet.
+A 150W fixture that is appropriate for a 20-foot ceiling may cause excessive glare if mounted at 12 feet, or fail to provide adequate ground-level illumination if mounted at 35 feet.

 - 15 - 25 Feet: The "sweet spot" for 150W fixtures, requiring 20,000 to 25,000 lumens.